jdiazcano/laguna/README.md

 ```

 ### Template format
-From `KorTe`'s readme: _It is a non-strict super set of twig / django / atpl.js template engines and can support liquid templating engine as well with frontmatter._
+From `Tera`'s readme: _Tera is a template engine inspired by Jinja2 and the Django template language._

 It has variables, functions and control flow statements.
 A hello world example: